 - Click the commit tag link to drill down to its contents.

-Closing a Branch
+Closing a branch

+It's important to prune branches from your repository on a regular basis.
 Closing a branch deletes the branch from the Bitbucket interface.
 It does nothing to the branch in your local repository.
 You must delete that using the command associated with Git or Hg as applicable.

 You can close a branch in two ways:

 - From the Branches page of the repository, hover over the options link on the right side and pick Delete branch.